Baqend/redux-baqend/README.md

 ```
 To use it add the `baqendMiddleware` and the `baqendConnect` enhancer to your redux store.
 You can add the optional `baqendReducer` as well if you like.
 Here is an example setup.

+You can find examples at our react starters: [React](https://github.com/Baqend/react-redux-starter) or [React Native](https://github.com/Baqend/react-native-starter)
 #### store.js
 ```js
 import { applyMiddleware, combineReducers } from 'redux'